 For a more detailed description of the 4R program, see my article here.

-4) Restore Your Microbiome
+4. Restore Your Microbiome

-Tackle Small Bowel Bacterial Overgrowth
+Tackle Small Intestinal Bacterial Overgrowth

 Beat Yeast Overgrowth